-This concept development application includes details of the first stage of the development being the demolition of buildings and structures on the site.
-It also seeks to secure approval for the use of the site for the purposes of a fish market within a defined site area and building envelope.
+A concept development application seeking approval for concept proposals and details of the first stage of the development being the demolition of buildings and structures on the site has been lodged concurrently with this development application.
+The concept DA also seeks to secure approval for the use of the site for the purposes of a fish market within a defined site area and building envelope.

-A subsequent development application for the construction of the new Sydney Fish Market and associated works has been lodged concurrently with this State significant development application.
+This subsequent development application for the construction of the new Sydney Fish Market and associated works is consistent with the concept DA.